iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/Aroma_OS.md

 **Chris**<br>
 It's not like I can change anything.
 These are all decisions made by the higher\-ups...
 If we're talking the law, the copyright of any work produced using the company's equipment does belong to the company, regardless of the creator...<br>
 Didn't I also remind you about the PR image issues caused by your actions online?
 The company has been hesitant about promoting you because of that.
-They're tough on me too... <br>
+They're tough on me too...

 **NEKO#ΦωΦ**<br>
 ...
 This and that are two completely different issues!?
 Regardless of my actions, NEKO still made those songs!
 How could you guys do that!?<br>